o1-labs/proof-systems/README.md

-This branch contains Plonk protocol implementation that is adapted to run as WebAssembly within Safari (or Chrome) broser.
+This branch contains Plonk protocol implementation which is adapted to run as WebAssembly within Safari (or Chrome) browser.
 This provides an example of building the Plonk setup/prove/verify protocol tests as wasm module running within the browser.
-The function excersised here consists of the following two tests:
+The function exercised here consists of the following two tests:

 1. turbo_plonk
    This runs Plonk setup/prove/verify protocols for a circuit consisting of all the supported (generic and custom) constraints